JeremiahKaren/35percent.github.io/redefining-social-rent.md

 ## The future
 Despite its vehement objections to affordable rent, which are enshrined in its planning policy, Southwark Council is allowing affordable rent to be substituted for social rent.
 Not only is affordable rent being delivered where social rent was required by planning consent, but [planning applications proposing affordable rent](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!MWINWqCKxftA59dMPpEkdQ%3d%3d!%7d%7d%7d) are being approved as policy compliant.

 There is also the quesion of ambiguous definitions in section 106 agreements.
 Notting Hill Housing's Bermondsey Spa scheme is an example of where this ambiguity has been exploited.
 We are under no illusion as to its intention with the 'social rented' component of its redevelopment of the Aylesbury estate.
-We have documented on [this page](/aylesbury-estate) how Notting Hill's GLA funding agreement for the Aylesbury, ties it in any case to the provision of affordable rent rather than social rent.
+We have documented on [this page](/aylesbury-estate) how Notting Hill's GLA funding agreement for the Aylesbury enables the provision of affordable rent rather than social rent.

+In July 2016 we finally received a [response](/img/complaintresponseMWilliams.pdf) from Southwark Council to our complaint.
+We were very disappointed to discover that the Council hadn't actually investigated what tenures actually been delivered on the sites we identified (it had merely insisted that the S106 agreement wording for each site is sound).
+We subsequently [referred](/img/Ombudsman18July2016.pdf) our complaint the Local Government Ombudsman.
+In August 2016, we received notification that the Ombudsman had decided to investigate our complaint - watch this space!

+Meanwhile, we have met with Sian Berry assembly member at the GLA who has offered to help us look further into the problem of S106 monitoring, as we don't think that it is limited just to Southwark.
 This [report](https://www.jrf.org.uk/report/rethinking-planning-obligations-balancing-housing-numbers-and-affordability) from the Joseph Rowntree Foundation found that there is no reliable and consistent data on affordable housing delivery via S106 contributions.

 ![](/img/JRFreport.jpg)